 From a statistical point of view, not every one will make managing director in an investment bank.
 This is not abnormal.

 Managing Directors are really just highly paid salesmen within the bank.
 They exist only because the banks believe that their relationships with senior industry people and clients can be monetized at some point of time.
-Their KPIs are based on the bank's revenues and not on whether they get along well with their co-workers.
-It is also because of this that most cultures in investment banks are toxic.
+Their KPIs are based on the bank's revenues and not on whether they make your life easier.
+It is also because of this that most cultures in investment banks appear to be toxic.
 Don't take it personally, it's all just comes down to sales and the bottomline.